alecazam/kram/README.md

 kram adds props to KTX/2 file to store data.
 Currently props store Metal and Vulkan formats.
 This is important since GL's ASTC LDR and HDR formats are the same constant.
 Also props are saved for channel content and post-swizzle.
 Loaders, viewers, and shaders can utilize this metadata.

-KTX can be converted to KTX2 and each mip supercompressed via ktx2ktx2 and ktxsc.
+Kram now supports KTX2 export.
+But KTX can also be converted to KTX2 and each mip supercompressed via ktx2ktx2 and ktxsc.
 KTX2 reverses mip ordering smallest to largest, so that streamed textures can display smaller mips before they finish fully streaming.
 KTX2 can also supercompress each mip with zstd and Basis for transcode.
 I suppose this could then be unpacked to tiles for sparse texturing.
 KTX2 does not store a length field inside the mip data which keeps consistent alignment.

 Metal cannot load mmap mip data that isn't aligned to a multiple of the block size (8 or 16 bytes for BC/ASTC/ETC).
 KTX adds a 4 byte length into the mip data that breaks alignment, but KTX2 fortunately skips that.
 But KTX2 typically compresses the levels and needs decode/transcode to send to the GPU.